 This peak is not in the book.
 Published December 2020

 Old Man Ridge is a nice, open ridge that is located just inside the Caribou National Forest boundary southwest of Freedom, WY.
 It offers expansive views.
 FST-024 (an ATV trail) goes to the summit from Deer Creek Road/FSR-156 and is the easiest ascent route.
-Old Man Ridge can be combined with nearby Peak 6780 for a more challenging 2-peak endeavor.
+Old Man Ridge can be combined with nearby Peak 6780 for a more challenging two-peak trek.
 USGS Thayne West

 Same as for Peak 6780.
 This is the second leg of a 2-peak journey that begins at Deer Creek Road/FSR-156.
 Please note that the USGS topo map fails to show the ATV trails on or near Old Man Ridge but the Caribou-Targhee National Forest Map does.